softorbit/Softorbit/README.md

 - currently learning __farsi__ & __Español__

-- you could tell I have a pretty weird obsession with the color pink just by looking at my __Read.Me__
+- you could tell I have a pretty weird obsession with the color pink just by looking at my __README.md__

 -  I have been deeply in love with unicorncore ever since childhood 🦄💕